 I do not know what award the above calculation might produce.
-So, whilst I acknowledge that the value of Mr T's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounted to more than our award limit.
+So, whilst I acknowledge that the value of Mr B's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounted to more than our award limit.

-Decision and award: I uphold the complaint.
-I think that fair compensation should be calculated as shown above.
-It's my final decision that I require Options UK Personal Pensions LLP to pay Mr T the amount produced by that calculation - up to a maximum of $\pounds 160,000$ (including the $\pounds 500$ to compensate for the distress and inconvenience Options' actions caused).
+Determination and award: I uphold the complaint.
+Fair compensation should be calculated as shown above.
+My final decision is that Options UK Personal Pensions LLP should pay Mr B the amount produced by the above calculations - up to a maximum of £160,000 (including the £500 to compensate for the distress and inconvenience Options' actions caused) plus any interest payable.

-Recommendation: If the amount produced by the calculation of fair compensation is more than £160,000, I recommend Options pays Mr T the balance.
+Recommendation: If the amount produced by the calculation of fair compensation is more than £160,000, I recommend Options pays Mr B the balance.

 This recommendation is not part of my determination or award.
 Options doesn't have to do what I recommend.

-It's unlikely that Mr T can accept my decision and go to court to ask for the balance after the award has been paid.
-Mr T may want to get independent legal advice before deciding whether to accept my final decision.
+It's unlikely that Mr B can accept my decision and go to court to ask for the balance of any compensation owing to him after the award has been paid.
+Mr B may want to get independent legal advice before deciding whether to accept this decision.